-FlaxEditor.exe -project "<project-path>" -headless -std -build "Development.Windows 64bit"
+FlaxEditor.exe -project "<project-path>" -headless -mute -null -std -build "Development.Windows 64bit"

 It will also send the log (including C# API Debug.Log) to the standard process output so in case of issues they can be easily detected.
 What is, even more, the editor may start without a window (headless mode) and perform some additional actions like clearing cooker cache or project cache.
 Of course, all those things can be made manually by using Flax Editor C# API and Editor Plugins (see here).

-|-windowed||Starts the game in windowed mode (even if default builded game setting was fullscreen).|
+|-windowed||Starts the game in windowed mode (even if default built game setting was fullscreen).|

-|-fullscreen||Starts the game in fullscreen mode (even if default builded game setting was windowed).|
+|-fullscreen||Starts the game in fullscreen mode (even if default built game setting was windowed).|

 |-vsync||Forces to enable vertical synchronization when presenting the frame on screen.|